 Jennifer Lopez Splits With Publicist

-The "American Idol" judge leaves Mark Young, who managed the PR crisis over her controversial performance in Turkmenistan, to sign with bicoastal firm Sunshine Sachs.
+The "American Idol" judge signs with bicoastal firm Sunshine Sachs.

-Jennifer Lopez has parted ways with her publicist Mark Young after about three years.
+Jennifer Lopez has parted ways with her publicist Mark Young of The Fame Factory after about three years.

 The newly reinstated American Idol judge has signed with Sunshine Sachs, where she will be repped by Ken Sunshine, Keleigh Thomas Morgan and Whitney Tancred.